R-Trento/r-trento.github.io/README.md

 Once you are done, **remember** to set `draft: false` in the YAML preamble.

+Note that posts that have the `post` category set will be also shown in the *Posts* section of the site.
+We are supposing to collect here technical, rather long posts on the R language and environment, data analysis, case studies, success stories and such.
+In other words, it should be a collection of the most interesting posts.

+All posts appear on the homepage, the most interesting ones are also shown in the *Posts* section.
+Any post that is mostly an announcement **should not** be tagged `post`.

 ### Meetings announcements

 Similarly to the posts, you can create a new meeting announcement by creating a new `.qmd` document in the `meetings` folder.
 You don't need to put it into a folder, **unless you need to have additional files** (e.g. images, PDF downloads, etc.).